Hidden children during the Holocaust

 Children in the Holocaust (mainly Jewish) were hidden in various ways during the Holocaust in order to save them from the Nazis.
 Most were hidden in Poland, though some were hidden in Western Europe.
 Not all attempts to save them were successful; for instance, German Jewish refugee Anne Frank was eventually captured in Amsterdam.
+The majority of European Jewish children did not survive the Holocaust; it is estimated that 93 to 94 percent were murdered.

 Methods of hiding

-Poland had the largest prewar Jewish population During the war had the largest number of hidden children, significant numbers were also hidden in France and the Netherlands, with smaller numbers in other parts of Western Europe.
+Poland had the largest prewar Jewish population, and during the war had the largest number of hidden children.
+In addition, significant numbers were also hidden in France and the Netherlands, with smaller numbers in other parts of Western Europe.
 Children were hidden in several different ways, each traumatic, but those in which the child was separated from his or her parents proved the most difficult (see next section).